who we are, what we do & our history

 Keith enjoys the odd game of golf (Lynn says his playing can be a bit odd) and watching football.

-Deputy Manager – Lynn Bracey has worked for Care Forum since the company was created, initially as a carer then Team Leader and now Deputy Manager.
+Deputy Manager – Lynn Bracey has worked for Care Forum since the company was created in 2005, initially as a carer then Team Leader and now Deputy Manager.

 Lynn is very serious about her job and her golf, especially when she is challenging Keith to a game.